I LOVE OWNER FINANCING! Sometimes it’s called Seller Financing but they both are the same thing.

 Even though a mortgage includes many terms, this basically gives seller the right of foreclosing and taking back the property if you fail to keep your promises.

-Is Owner Financing a Good Idea?
+Is Owner Financing for a home a Good Idea?

 Owner financing is a good idea for buyers in several ways.
 From the perspective of a buyer, owner financing is a great alternative to applying for a traditional mortgage loan.